quoll/cast/README.md

 This is my first attempt at using Cursive, so some files for supporting IntelliJ IDEA are also included.
 These may be ignored.

+The Parser is a simple adaptation of the parsing portion of clojure.lang.LispReader, which means that it this part is written in Java.
+To make for easier integration (due to compilation order) and to allow for protocol dispatch on type, the syntax structure are also written in Java.
+The rest is in Clojure.

 The code still has a long way to go, but it's doing basic things now.